 To replace your filter:

 - Turn off your furnace.

-    - If your pan has a pump, check the float switch.
-If the lever can’t be moved from the “up” position with standing water in the pan, reach us at 432-237-0168, because you will possibly need a new pump.
+- If your pan uses a pump, take a look at the float switch.
+If the switch is stuck “up” with standing water in the pan, contact us at 432-237-0168, because you will possibly need a new pump.

-    If you notice anything else besides a steady, colored light or twinkling green light, call us at 432-237-0168 for HVAC service.
-Your heater might be emitting an error code that requires specialized help.
+If you see anything other than a steady, colored light or blinking green light, call us at 432-237-0168 for HVAC service.
+Your furnace may be emitting an error code that is calling for professional help.

 - A 1/4” hex screwdriver or wrench

-    - Restore power to the furnace.
-It could go through a sequence of inspections before continuing usual heating.
-If your heater doesn’t start, the sensor could require replacement or something else might be causing a problem.
-If this takes place, contact us at 432-237-0168 for heating and cooling repair assistance.
+- Turn the furnace’s power back on.
+It may go through a set of checks before resuming regular operation.
+If your furnace doesn’t start, the sensor may need to be replaced or something else could be wrong.
+If this happens, contact us at 432-237-0168 for heating and cooling repair assistance.

 7. Relight the Pilot Light

-    If you have tried the list twice and the pilot light still won’t ignite or stay ignited, call us at 432-237-0168 for furnace service.
+If you have followed the instructions twice and the pilot light still won’t light or stay lit, call us at 432-237-0168 for furnace service.

 Try turning on another gas appliance.
 If it doesn’t work, your natural gas service could be turned off, or you could be out of propane.